Print Options

 During their second year, students should attend two events (out of six) from the “Harris Speakers on Economic Policy and Markets” or “History of Chicago Economics” speaker series.

-Certificate in Gender and Policy
+Specialization in Gender and Policy

 Faculty Director: Yana Gallen

-Program Description: The Gender and Policy Certificate will guide students in developing their understanding of the historic and present role of women in politics, policy, and the labor market.
+Program Description: The Gender and Policy specialization will guide students in developing their understanding of the historic and present role of women in politics, policy, and the labor market.
 Students will gain knowledge of gender differences in outcomes and their sources, will learn how challenges differ around the world and over the life course, and will be exposed to policy solutions as well as policy failures.

-Certificate Requirements
+Specialization Requirements

 Required Courses (choose four)